Superior (proposed U.S. state)

-The construction of the Mackinac Bridge in 1957 created a direct highway connection to the rest of the state, and tourism by Lower Michigan residents has grown substantially, creating greater economic and social connection.
-Secession from Michigan would require approval from the state legislature, and there is little support for it in the Lower Peninsula.
-There are also questions about Superior's viability as a separate state.
-The region receives a large amount of funding from the Michigan government based on tax revenue from the Lower Peninsula.
-If it were just the Upper Peninsula, it would have a smaller population than any other state, with its 311,361 residents representing only 60 percent of Wyoming's population.
-It would rank 40th in land area, slightly larger than Maryland.
-Its most-populous city, Marquette, has a population of about 21 thousand; the largest cities of existing states range from 43 thousand (Burlington, Vermont) to 8.8 million (New York, New York).

 History

 The state of Michigan was admitted to the Union in 1837, incorporating both the Upper and Lower Peninsulas.
 Efforts for the U.P. to secede and form a new state date to 1858, when a convention was held in Ontonagon, Michigan, for the purpose of combining the Upper Peninsula, northern Wisconsin, and northeast Minnesota into a new state to be called either Superior or Ontonagon.
 At the time, The New York Times editorialized:

 Unless Congress should interpose objections, which cannot reasonably be apprehended, we see no cause why the new "State of Ontonagon" should not speedily take her place as an independent member of the union.

 In 1897, another proposal for creating a state of Superior included areas in the Upper Peninsula along with portions of Wisconsin.

 In 1959, following the statehood of Alaska and Hawaii, Ironwood, Michigan resident Ted Albert sued for "divorce" between the two peninsulas.

 In 1962, an Upper Peninsula Independence Association was founded to advocate for the formation of a state of Superior.
 A secession bill was submitted to the Michigan Legislature, and 20,000 petition signatures were collected—36,000 short of the number needed—for a ballot referendum on separation.

 Efforts continued into the mid-1970s (one bumper sticker suggested naming the 51st state "North Michigan"), when residents of the Upper Peninsula and northern Wisconsin, each resentful of perceived tax drains and other slights from their downstate cousins, and fears that environmental regulations would harm their economies, worked together to pursue the desired legislation.
 Several prominent legislators, including Upper Peninsula politician Dominic Jacobetti, attempted enacting such legislation in the 1970s, with no success.

 Some support for statehood still exists in the region, although no organized movement was active as of 2012.